flatironinstitute/mcmc-monitor/README.md

 npm install mcmc-monitor@latest
 ```
 After manually installing, invoking the program with `npx` as above should work.
 However, you will need to rerun the manual installation step
 when new versions are released.
+Also note that installing a node package without the `-g` (global) flag will cause npm to create
+a `node_modules` folder in the current working directory, so you may wish to create a specific subdirectory first if you don't
+want this added to your home directory.

 ## Running a Stan program